Millions of Americans now living with Long COVID

 Reason for hope

-It’s still uncertain what people recovering from long COVID may face long-term.
-Many wonder when, if ever, they can expect to resume their pre-illness level of function.
-Whether they are at higher risk for other chronic diseases is also unclear.
-And no one knows yet if having received certain treatments for severe COVID-19, such as monoclonal antibodies, render a person more or less likely to become a “long-hauler.”
+It’s still uncertain what people recovering from Long COVID may face long-term.
+Some may wonder when they can expect to resume their pre-illness level of function.
+Whether they are at higher risk for other chronic diseases may also be unclear.

-Researchers have called for a multidisciplinary approach and a research focus at clinics like Raju’s that care for post-COVID patients.
+Researchers have called for a multidisciplinary approach and a research focus at clinics like Raju’s that care for people with Long COVID.

-Treatment strategies for long COVID aim to manage patients’ specific symptoms but therapies may include steroids or anti-inflammatory medication.
-Trials are also underway to test new treatments for those with lingering symptoms following COVID infection.
+Treatment strategies for Long COVID aim to manage specific symptoms as part of a comprehensive rehabilitation approach.
+Therapies may include steroids or anti-inflammatory medication, and those used to manage symptoms similar to other conditions, like chronic fatigue syndrome or fibromyalgia.
+Trials are also underway to test new treatments for people with lingering symptoms following COVID infection.

 Article sources open article sources

 Centers for Disease Control and Prevention.
-Long COVID or Post-COVID Conditions.
-May 5, 2022.
+Long COVID Basics.
+Accessed September 4, 2024.

 More On